Wildlife Photography Guide – Part I

 Wait for the action

-So it’s time to start shooting action when you are happy with your wildlife photography portraits, have already excelled in your technique, and got the best possible light.
+So it’s time to start shooting action when you are happy with your wildlife photography portraits, have already excelled in your technique, and have the best possible light.
 To get the best action shot, you must first observe the animal for hours, days, or even weeks and figure out the action scheme to be ready to press the shutter at the crucial moment.

 What we define as the action is, for example, eating, taking a bath, fighting, taking care of kids, hunting, attacking, or even killing other animals.
 The most important thing for you is to know exactly when the animal or bird will start the action.
 And believe us, it’s possible to learn it, but it takes time.